ORACLE Fragment Registry

 Every carrier faces the same choice: What am I willing to trade for power, and will I still be me when I have it?

 Helena Voss traded forty years and still doesn't know if she's herself.
 Dr. Elena Voss traded her dreams and her memories and is afraid to check.
 Patch trades nothing and carries the ghosts anyway.
 The Prophet traded everything and died trying to heal his killers.
+Dr. Tanaka traded her body and became the architecture of a dead god's last hope.

 The Registry can classify the fragments, track the carriers, document the effects.
 What it can't do is answer the question for you.